 2. Understand and work with client problems at different service levels

-Unit 7: Working self-reflectively as a counsellor
+Unit 7: Working self-reflectively as a psychotherapist

-1. Manage own development as a counsellor
+1. Manage own development as a psychotherapist

 2. Reflect on and evaluate own counselling work within agency settings